material-components/material-components-web/docs/authoring-components.md

 packages
   ├── mdc-component
       ├── README.md # The component's README
-      ├── constants.js # The component's cssClasses/strings/numbers constants
+      ├── adapter.ts # The adapter interface implemented by the component ├── constants.ts # The component's cssClasses/strings/numbers constants
-      ├── foundation.js # The component's foundation class
+      ├── foundation.ts # The component's foundation class
-      ├── index.js # The file that contains the vanilla component class, as well as exports the foundation ├── mdc-component.scss # The main source file for the component's CSS └── package.json # The components package file test/unit
+      ├── index.ts # The file that contains the vanilla component class, as well as exports the foundation ├── mdc-component.scss # The main source file for the component's CSS └── package.json # The components package file test/unit